 Layers are key when traveling to Hawaii and you’ll want to include a waterproof, lightweight jacket, preferable with a hood for those rainstorms.

 The Columbia Women’s Arcadia Waterproof Breathable Jacket includes a packable hood so you can use it without the added bulk if you’re not expecting rain.
+Check out the latest prices and more details.

 When deciding what clothes to add to your Hawaii packing list, consider breathable and lightweight options.
 Water-wicking breathable attire like bamboo is both efficient and comfortable.

 You’ll also want quick drying leggings and shorts to ensure the ultimate comfort.
 Options like the stylish Coolibar women’s pants offer sun protection and a comfortable fit ideal for hiking.
+Check out the latest prices and more details.

 Accessories to Pack for a Hawaiian Vacation